minvws/nl-covid19-notification-app-website/README.md

 We use the git flow way of working with one addition:

 - `production` branch has been added.
 Once the version on the master has been previewed and OK'ed, it can be merged to the production branch which is used for internal acceptance testing.
-This way content editors can easily preview their changes on master (as set by GitHub pages).
+This way content editors can easily preview their changes on master (as set by GitHub pages) without (unintentionally) affecting an acceptance test.

 ### GitHub Pages